 Sam Sarpong is a Ghanaian born in the UK.

-He an actor, producer, rapper and a model.
+He is an actor, producer, rapper, and model.
 Some of his film works include the Warner Brother comedy with Nick Cannon and Christina Milian “Love Don’t Cost a Thing”, the Gary Marshall comedy “Keeping Up with the Steins” with Jeremy Pivens and Darryl Hannah, and the Spike Lee drama “Sucker Free City” with Anthony Mackie and Omari Hardwick.